 Media outlets and professional content makers were left reeling with Facebook’s unannounced and abrupt ban on news across its Australian platform.

-And while the ban has now been reversed, the event has opened up a Pandora’s box of issues relating to the future of organisations’ digital communication strategies.
+And while the ban was quickly reversed, the reverberations have since opened up a Pandora’s box of issues relating to the future of organisations’ digital content and communication strategies.